MenuMagic

 After:

 The refined circular interface reveals information progressively through a logical hierarchy.
-Users control their exploration pace by rotating the physical placemat, with visual arrow guides directing the experience.
-This transforms information discovery into a self-directed journey.
+Diners control the pace by rotating the physical placemat, with visual arrow guides directing the sequence.

 Interactive Buttons